 - The LEED rating system encourages and recognizes high-performance building practices in the categories of Integrative Process, Location and Transportation, Sustainable Sites, Water Efficiency, Energy and Atmosphere, Material and Resources, Indoor Environmental Quality and Innovation.
 ASU has a minimum LEED-NC silver certification policy.
 ASU parking garages on the Tempe campus are also ParkSmart certified.
 The Orange Mall is SITES certified, and ASU is pursuing SITES certification on additional landscape and hardscape projects.

-- ASU’s Sustainability Certification Program offers many ways for the university community to contribute to ASU’s sustainability goals.
+- ASU’s Sustainability Recognition Program offers many ways for the university community to contribute to ASU’s sustainability goals.
 Participants are guided through a variety of sustainability practices centered around energy, waste, water, procurement and health and well-being.
-You, your team, or your department can receive a certification.
-Click here to enroll in the ASU Sustainability Certification Program.
+You, your team, or your department can receive a recognition.
+Click here to enroll in the ASU Sustainability Recognition Program.

 - Sustainability Initiatives Revolving Fund.